Hong Kong Island Hong Kong Travel Guide

 Chilly but fewer crowds than late autumn.

 June to September can bring typhoons.
-Monitor weather warnings.
+Monitor alerts about the weather.

 A typhoon is in the vicinity, indicating a potential threat.